 Taking part in sport

 We focus on the expedition section of the award through the Short Course programme.
-We do one day practice walks in the South Downs and Kingley Vale and a two-day practice on the Isle of Wight.
-Final expeditions have taken place in the Peak District and the Isle of Purbeck and even France.
-We also give advice on how you can complete.
+We do one day practice walks in the South Downs and Lyons Copse and a two-day practice in the New Forest.
+Final expeditions have taken place on the Isle of Wight and our Silver award students recently rowed from the college campus to the Wittering in Chichester.
+As a dedicated Duke of Edinburgh centre, we also offer advice on how you can complete the award.